lastmjs/redux-store-element/README.md

 # polymer-redux-store
-A simple web component made with Polymer that allows a more declarative use of Redux.
+A simple Polymer web component that allows a more declarative use of Redux.

 # Introduction
-This is a Polymer component in very early development, but the concept works.
-So far the Redux solutions in Polymer that I have seen don't seem to take full advantage of the declarativeness of web components.
+This is a Polymer web component in very early development, but the concept works.
+So far the Polymer solutions using Redux that I have seen don't seem to take full advantage of the declarativeness of web components.
 Hopefully this element is a good start.

 # Setup